lakridserne/si-microservice/README.md

 collect feedback from customers.
 We have therefore made a survey application as a REST API with the microservice architecture style.

+## Example instructions
+[b]Note[/b] These instructions are only an example.
+There are other ways to do the same.

 ## Questions
 We have made 10 predefined questions the customers are asked.
 The administrators can see some statistics regarding the answers from those.
 The questions are: